CMS-Coding-Club/CMS-Coding-Club.github.io/index.md

 title: Home - Citadel Coding Club
 ---

-# Welcome to the Coding Club Website!
+# Welcome to the Coding Club Website
-This is where you can find news, projects we made, and the calendar
+This is where you can find news, projects we made, and the schedule.

 ## FAQ: